Koukobin/Ermis/README.md

 > - For code formatting, I have found that [Google's Style guide] is thorough, comprehensive — and broadly applicable.
 > - In terms of documentation, I would suggest [Microsoft's Writing Style Guide].
 >
-> That said, don't sweat too much about following these strictly — I myself probably don't conform to most of their conventions.
+> That said, don't sweat too much about following these strictly, adhere to _your_ own style — I myself probably don't conform to most of
+> their conventions.
+>
+> I think **Linus Torvalds** put it best:
+>
+> *"Coding style is very personal, and I won’t force my views on anybody,
+> but this is what goes for anything that I have to be able to maintain, and
+> I’d prefer it for most other things too"*

 5. **Submit a pull request** with a detailed description of your changes — and I may review it eventually.